aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 publishes them to a reserved Device Defender MQTT Topic.
 From there, all processing is done automatically in the cloud by Device Defender.

-- Get your custom service endpoint from the IoT Console
-  - IoT Console -> Settings
-  - Put your endpoint in scripts/agent\_args.txt , replacing the "YOUR_ENDPOINT_HERE" text with your endpoint location Run the agent
+Run the agent from a console tab:
   ```
   cd scripts
   python usr/local/lib/python2.7/site-packages/AWSIoTDeviceDefenderAgentSDK/agent.py @agent_args.txt
   ```
 ## Start the attacker

-- Get your Target server URL from the cloudformation outputs
+- Get your Target server URL from the cloudformation outputs from the stack you created earlier
-- In a second console tab (leave the agent running), run "ab" tool, which will generate load from your "device" to the target server
+- In a second console tab (leave the agent running), run "ab" tool, which will generate http traffic from your "device" to the target server

 ```
 #Note: the trailing space is necessary here: